markmoxon/elite-source-code-library/versions/cassette/README.md

 c4547e5e   1023  c4547e5e   1023   Yes   WORDS9.bin
 ```

-All the compiled binaries match the originals, so we know we are producing the same final game as the release version.
+All the compiled binaries match the originals, so we know we are producing the same final game as the source disc variant.

 ### Log files

 During compilation, details of every step are output in a file called `compile.txt` in the `3-assembled-output` folder.
 If you have problems, it might come in handy, and it's a great reference if you need to know the addresses of labels and variables for debugging (or just snooping around).

-## Building different releases of the cassette version of Elite
+## Building different variants of the cassette version of Elite

-This repository contains the source code for two different releases of the cassette version of Elite:
+This repository contains the source code for two different variants of the cassette version of Elite:

-* The version produced by the original source discs from Ian Bell's personal website
+* The variant produced by the original source discs from Ian Bell's personal website

-* The version built from the text sources from the same site
+* The variant built from the text sources from the same site

-It turns out that the BASIC source files in the [cassette sources disc image](http://www.elitehomepage.org/archive/a/a4080602.zip) are not identical to the [cassette sources as text files](http://www.elitehomepage.org/archive/a/a4080610.zip), hence the two different releases.
+It turns out that the BASIC source files in the [cassette sources disc image](http://www.elitehomepage.org/archive/a/a4080602.zip) are not identical to the [cassette sources as text files](http://www.elitehomepage.org/archive/a/a4080610.zip), hence the two different variants.

-By default the build process builds the source disc release, but you can build a specified release using the `release=` build parameter.
+By default the build process builds the source disc variant, but you can build a specified variant using the `variant=` build parameter.

-### Building the source disc release
+### Building the source disc variant

-You can add `release=source-disc` to produce the `elite-cassette-from-source-disc.ssd.ssd` file containing the source disc release, though that's the default value so it isn't necessary.
+You can add `variant=source-disc` to produce the `elite-cassette-from-source-disc.ssd.ssd` file containing the source disc variant, though that's the default value so it isn't necessary.

 The verification checksums for this version are shown above.

-### Building the text sources release
+### Building the text sources variant

-You can build the text sources release by appending `release=text-sources` to the `make` command, like this on Windows:
+You can build the text sources variant by appending `variant=text-sources` to the `make` command, like this on Windows:

 ```
-make.bat encrypt verify release=text-sources
+make.bat encrypt verify variant=text-sources
 ```

 or this on a Mac or Linux:

 ```
-make encrypt verify release=text-sources
+make encrypt verify variant=text-sources
 ```

-This will produce a file called `elite-cassette-from-text-sources.ssd` in the `5-compiled-game-discs` folder that contains the Ian Bell disc release.
+This will produce a file called `elite-cassette-from-text-sources.ssd` in the `5-compiled-game-discs` folder that contains the Ian Bell disc variant.

 The verification checksums for this version are as follows:

 ```
-Results for release: text-sources
+Results for variant: text-sources
 [--originals--]  [---output----]
 Checksum   Size  Checksum   Size  Match  Filename
 -----------------------------------------------------------